peteroupc/MailLib/api/com.upokecenter.mail.StringAndQuality.md

                 int quality) StringAndQuality`<br>
  Initializes a new instance of the StringAndQuality class.
 * `int getQuality()`<br>
- Gets a value not documented yet.
+ Gets the quality value stored by this object.
 * `String getValue()`<br>
- Gets a value not documented yet.
+ Gets the arbitrary string stored by this object.

 ## Constructors